timothymayor/timothymayor/README.md

 - 👋 Hi, I’m Timothy Mayor
-- It's really nice meeting you!
+- I code in JavaScript and Python.
-- I am Timothy Mayor.
-I code in JavaScript and Python.
+- It's nice meeting you!
-- You can reach me on [twitter](https://twitter.com/timothymayor24)
+- You can also reach me on [twitter](https://twitter.com/timothymayor24)
-- Looking Forward to meeting you!
+- Looking forward to jaming with you!